Dragon Quest Monsters: Breeding

 Breeding monsters has been a large part of the series and is often cited as one of the series' highlights, in part due to being able to create monsters that cannot otherwise be obtained.
 In the first two games, the player was able to breed two monsters together and create a different monster, usually a combination of its two parents.
 The parent monsters would disappear after breeding.
 Caravan Heart changed the system, instead using Monster Hearts to create new monsters.
 Joker returned to the first system, although the name was changed to Synthesizing.
 Instead of breeding a male with a female monster, the player must fuse a Plus monster with an Minus monster.
-However, On the original Japanese version of the game, It remains as normal breeding of genders.
+However, in the original Japanese version of the game, it remains as normal breeding of genders.

 Reception

-Each of the games in the Dragon Quest Monsters series has met praise by critics.
+Each of the games in the Dragon Quest Monsters series has been met with praise by critics.
 Each game has sold well in Japan.
 US releases for the first two games brought on comparisons to the Pokémon franchise, another monster-collecting RPG.
 However, with the release of Joker for the Nintendo DS game, these comparisons were not as much of a focus in reviews, but still existed.
 1UP.com, when reviewing Joker, noted that "the Monsters series has always felt like it belongs in the Dragon Quest universe first and foremost; it's more than a bunch of bastardized Pokéclones.
 The latest installment of the subseries – Joker – is a perfect example."

 Each of the games in the series has sold well, particularly in Japan, where the Dragon Quest series has gained immense popularity.
 In Japan, Dragon Warrior Monsters sold 2.35 million copies.
 The North American version sold 60,000 copies by April 2000.Dragon Warrior Monsters 2 has sold 1,592,728 copies in Japan.
 Dragon Quest Monsters 1+2 was the 38th best-selling game of 2002 with 292,275 copies.
 Caravan Heart was a top-seller during the time of its release, with over 538,000 units sold within three months of its release and 593,000 units sold to date.
 Dragon Quest Monsters: Joker sold 593,994 units in the first four days after release in Japan.
 To date, it has sold over 1.9 million units worldwide.